George Augustus Stallings Jr.: Departure and sexual allegations

-In January 1990, Stallings announced on The Phil Donahue Show that he was breaking with papal authority and giving up Catholic teaching on abortion, contraception, homosexuality, and divorce.
-Thirteen days prior, Archbishop James Hickey of Washington had ordered him to seek psychiatric treatment, following incidents of insubordination, allegations of sexual abuse of children and homosexual relationships.
-Additionally, Hickey saw Stallings' lifestyle as extravagant and possibly funded by donations to the church.
-Following the founding of Imani Temple, Hickey excommunicated Stallings and any Catholics remaining in the Imani Temple movement.
+In January 1990, Stallings announced on The Phil Donahue Show that he was breaking with papal authority and giving up Roman Catholic teaching on abortion, contraception, homosexuality, and divorce; Stallings considered abortion and contraception matters of individual conscience; rejected homosexual activity as a sin; and welcomed divorced or remarried Christians without an annulment.
+Thirteen days prior, Stallings attested that Archbishop James Hickey of Washington had ordered him to seek psychiatric treatment for an "excessive ego."
+Hickey saw Stallings' lifestyle as extravagant and possibly funded by donations to the church.
+Following the founding of Imani Temple, Hickey formally excommunicated Stallings and any Roman Catholics remaining in the Imani Temple movement.

-Stallings was consecrated a bishop in May 1990 by Richard Bridges, a bishop of the Independent Old Catholic Church (not in communion with the Holy See).
+Stallings was consecrated a bishop on May 12, 1990, by Richard Michael Bridges, a bishop of the American Independent Orthodox Church.
+He was assisted by Emil Fairfield Rodriguez of the Mexican National Catholic Church and Donald Lawrence Jolly.
 In 1991, Bridges's group conferred upon Stallings the title of archbishop.